dalesgit/logseq/pages/My-Clippings-1-8-25-v3.md

 			  Often, in the very act of praying over events that are to come, we begin to see more clearly "the tactics of the matador" within us that keep us from living in our querencia.
 	- ### Spiritual Direction
 - ## Freedom for love
 	- The Buddha called it "friendship with admirable people."4

-		  In cultivating the habit of discernment, we are invited to let go of the goal, to allow our lives "to flow unceasingly in that deep unknown where all that is necessary is to love and accept the present moment as the best, with perfect trust in God's universal goodness."'
+		- In cultivating the habit of discernment, we are invited to let go of the goal, to allow our lives "to flow unceasingly in that deep unknown where all that is necessary is to love and accept the present moment as the best, with perfect trust in God's universal goodness."'
 		- Discernment is ultimately about love.
 	- ### Freedom and Unfreedom
-	  collapsed:: true
 		- If this freedom is our true essence, why is it that it seems so seldom available to us?

 		  I would identify the world as aspects of our culture, our personal histories, our self-expectations, and all influences that contribute to the formation of a false identity.